tmenguy/ha-solcast-solar/README.md

 > Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.

 ### Auto-update of forecasts

+The default for new installations is automatic scheduled forecast update.

 Using auto-update will get forecast updates that are automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
 It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.

 Should it be desired to fetch an update ouside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the action `solcast_solar.force_update_forecasts` at the desired time of day.
 (Note that calling the action `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)